miekg/pgo/cmd/pgoctl/pgoctl.1.md

 There are only a few options:

 **-i value**
-: identity file to use for SSH, this flag is mandatory.
-You can use `'$VAR'` then the private key will be read from the environment variable `VAR`.
-Note the "$" must be the first character of value and must be quoted, i.e. it should not be expanded by the shell.
+: identity file to use for SSH, this flag is mandatory, but if an environment variable named "PGOCTL_ID" exists and has a value, that value will be used as the private key identity.
+If no such variable exist `-i` _is_ mandatory.

 **--help, -h**
 :  show help